 First things first...
 Bloody Marys don't have to be red and no they're not from Baja.
 But we do believe this salsa "verde" twist would be a perfect pairing to a Baja-inspired brunch.
 Spicy tomatillos, refreshing cucumbers, and smoky sea salt make this Baja style Bloody Mary a headliner on our summer cocktail list.

 Speaking of brunch, Tijuana knows how to do it right.
 One place that we're totally smitten for is Alma Verde where they have all sorts of pressed juice, really amazing French toast, and some of the best chilaquiles we've ever had, including this sweet, spicy beet version!

-Speaking of Baja California, we'll be heading there June 8-11, September 30-October 3, and October 26-29 and love to have you join one of our upcoming trips!
+Speaking of Baja California, we'll be heading back there September 9-12, September 23-26, and November 11-14.
+Click here for more info on how to join one of our upcoming trips!